 Digital transformation is a major area of focus for almost every enterprise.
-But how can it be fully achieved when critical applications are seemingly ‘stuck’ on legacy platforms unsupported by cloud vendors?
+But how can it be fully achieved when critical applications are ‘stuck’ on legacy platforms unsupported by cloud vendors?

 Ongoing support for the platforms that many applications run on is coming to an end.
 Enterprises relying on those applications could face disruption to budgets, business continuity, security and customer satisfaction rates.

 It is predicted that 80% of enterprises will close their traditional data centres by 2025, but in reality the number could be far lower.
-This is because many organisatons are solely concentrating on migrating front-office applications to the cloud.
+This is because many organisations are solely concentrating on migrating front-office applications to the cloud.
 The back-office applications on which the whole business depends must also be carefully considered.

 An evergreen solution

-Encapsulation is a viable alternative to virtualisation which is often pushed as a possible solution.
+Application compatibility packaging is a viable alternative to virtualisation which is often pushed as a possible solution.
 Yet the reality is that while virtualisation can solve some conflicts between applications and make deployment more straightforward, it cannot solve all of the compatibility issues between applications and cloud-providers’ systems.